SophieAu/imperial-splendour-site/data/content/posts/2018-08-21-3d-building-city-models-in-rotr.md

 <th>

-This is the main building of the palace of Salzdahlum.
+This is the main building of the palace of Salzdahlum:
 <img title="Plan of the palace of Salzdahlum" widht="521" height="438" src="https://upload.wikimedia.org/wikipedia/commons/0/07/Salzdahlum_Plan_Schloss.png">
 (between the “N“‘s, right next to the fountain and the front-view in the middle)

 This is the in-game Empire Total War model:

 ![](https://steamuserimages-a.akamaihd.net/ugc/960855227712472133/A60CF09FCC379D227660CAFF352BA4109ABE2227/)

 </th>